SPECIAL OFFERS AVAILABLE FOR FALL-LINE READERS!

-Tim and Shannon are offering Fall-Line readers a FREE 1 WEEK TASTER of the programme AND 10% DISCOUNT OFF THE 6 WEEK programme price – details at the end of the post.
+Tim and Shannon are offering Fall-Line readers 25% off the programme price – details at the end of the post.

 Tim says in the PR blurb: “We wanted to create a programme for all levels of fitness and experience of yoga, which is tailored to skiers and snowboarders.
 It is suitable for everyone – and no yoga experience is necessary.
 At any point, we encourage participants to take a rest if they need to.”

 Whether or not you’re a yoga novice, it’s worth connecting to a television for these sessions: a sideways glance at a tablet or laptop from semi-upside-down to see what’s next makes things tricky – even when the explanations are as good as Shannon’s.

 American-born Shannon, who moved to the UK from the San Francisco area 19 years ago, is in charge of the yoga while Tim takes care of the cardio conditioning (he’s a gym instructor as well as a yoga teacher).
 Tim appears in at least one of the yoga videos too, showing the moves – a clever way to prove that there’s nothing blokes have to fear from this usually more female-dominated activity.